hechoendrupal/drupal-console-book/en/contributing/getting-the-project.md

 composer install
 ```

-Read the next step to learn how to link and test these repos in a Drupal site.
+Read the next step to learn how to link and test these repositories into a Drupal site.